You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 NOTE: This is a preliminary schedule and is subject to change.

-JULY 4: Arrive in Poland – Travel to accommodations – Rest
+JULY 18: Arrive in Tanzania / Travel to Azure Boutique Hotel – Rest

 REMEMBER TO ENJOY YOURSELF!
 This is a once-in-a-lifetime opportunity!
 Make the most of it, be safe, and have fun!